TatsLove/GitHubCloneProject/README.md

+# GitHubCloneProject
-# GitHubCloneProject\nObjective: Practice branching and merge conflicts
+Objective: Practice branching and merge conflicts Modification in main branch.
+This is a new feature.